Skip to navigation Skip to content

 Interaction of Temporary Cessation of Care (respite) and portability provisions for carer payments + Read more ...

-Before running the Portability Script - Departures and Returns identify if the carer or care receiver will be travelling overseas without the carer continuing to provide care.
-If this is the case, as respite will occur, check the Absences Enquiry (ABCE) screen to calculate manually when respite will be fully depleted.
+Before running the Portability Script - Departures and Returns determine if the carer will continue to provide care during the absence.
+If they will not be providing care, respite will occur.
+Check the Absences Enquiry (ABCE) screen to manually calculate when respite will be fully depleted.

-• the carer is travelling overseas with the care receiver, or
+• is travelling overseas with the care receiver, or

-• the carer receives CA and is travelling by themselves, but the care receiver is a child and the child is remaining with the carer's partner.
-Respite will still apply to CP in these cases.
-Code these absences using the 'child with partner' code 'CWP' which will calculate a respite absence for CP but not CA
+• receives CA and is travelling by themselves, but the care receiver is a child and the child is remaining with the carer's partner.
+Respite will still apply to CP.
+Code the absence using the 'child with partner' code CWP.
+This will calculate a respite absence for CP but not CA

 Respite provisions apply when: